shawnbrown/datatest/docs/data_handling.rst

 When selecting groups of elements, you must provide a dictionary with a single key-value pair.
-As before, the selection types determine the result types but keep in mind that dictionary keys must be `immutable
+As before, the selection types determine the result types, but keep in mind that dictionary keys must be `immutable
 <http://docs.python.org/3/glossary.html#term-immutable>`_
 (:py:class:`str`, :py:class:`tuple`, :py:class:`frozenset`, etc.).